sachirrane/sachirrane/README.md

 Hi 👋, I'm Sachi Ravindra Rane
+An Application Developer.

 ![My Photo]((https://raw.githubusercontent.com/sachirrane/sachirrane/main/Sachi.jpeg)

 👩 About Me

-- TY BSc IT Student at Sathaye College
-- Passionate about AI, Web Development, and Cybersecurity
-- Interested in Python, Flask, SQL, and IoT Projects
+A dedicated and motivated BSc IT Student with a foundational Understanding of MySQL, Python, R, and Advance Excel.
+Passionate about database management and backend development, and eager to gain hands-on experience.
+Looking for an entry-level role where I can strengthen my skills - particularly in MySQL and Python – while Contributing to practical IT Projects.

 🎓 Education